 About the Program

-CivicSpark is an award-winning and evidence-based AmeriCorps program that builds local government and community capacity to address resilience challenges such as natural disaster preparedness, water resource management, energy, transportation, affordable housing, and public health.
-During the service year, which varies from 6 to 11 months, CivicSpark Fellows complete research, planning, or implementation projects that support public agencies in advancing their resilience initiatives.
+CivicSpark is an award-winning and evidence-based fellowship program that builds local workforce capacity to address community planning priorities and challenges such as public safety, disaster preparedness, water resource management, power and electricity, parks and outdoor recreation, transportation, affordable housing, and public health.
+During the service year, CivicSpark Fellows complete research, planning, or implementation projects that support local governments and community organizations in advancing their planning priorities.
+CivicSpark Fellows are AmeriCorps members, making them eligible to receive an education award upon successful completion of the fellowship, among other benefits.

 Since 2014, over 1,000 CivicSpark Fellows have provided more than one million hours of service.
 Over 95% of completed projects have met or exceeded expectations.
 CivicSpark provides both a workforce pipeline and a professional launchpad for Fellows, 73% of whom continue to work in the public sector.

-Depending on the project partner, some projects may allow for hybrid service, with some in office days and some days serving from home.
-During their term of service, Fellows must reside within their state of service by the start of the service term, and live within 50 miles of the community they are serving.
+Some host sites are fully in-person while others allow for hybrid service, with some in-office days and some days serving from home.
+During their term of service, Fellows must reside within their state of service by the start of the service term, and live within 75 miles of their service site location.

-CivicSpark Fellows provide capacity-building support to public agencies within the community resilience space through research, planning, and implementation of project activities.
-CivicSpark Fellows can serve on a wide range of initiatives, as long as there is a defined connection to a specific agency’s unmet community resilience needs, and the service can be completed by a Fellow within the service year.
+Fellows will serve on individual projects supporting community planning priorities and be part of a larger CivicSpark cohort completing various training and professional development activities as part of their weekly schedules.
+The Fellowship provides an opportunity to serve communities while building connections and developing skills through a project-based experience.
+CivicSpark Fellows provide capacity building support to government agencies and nonprofit community organizations through research, planning, and implementation of project activities.
+CivicSpark Fellows can serve on a wide range of initiatives, as long as there is a defined connection to a specific agency’s unmet needs, and the service can be completed by a Fellow within the service year.

 Example Projects:

-- Increasing community awareness and utilization of accessory dwelling unit (ADU) options.
+- Increasing community awareness of local planning issues

 Application and Interview Process